-The Basics of FFS: Facial Feminization Surgery
+The Basics of FFS Surgery, aka Facial Feminization Surgery

-- What is Facial Feminization Surgery?
-Who gets facial feminization surgery?
+- What is facial feminization surgery?

-- What is involved in getting FFS surgery?
+- What’s involved in getting FFS surgery?

-As society’s attitudes towards transgender people slowly shift, topics such as FFS or Facial Feminization Surgery are becoming more openly discussed.
-At the same time, the medical community is reaching a consensus on the importance of face feminization for the overall wellbeing of trans women.
+As society’s attitudes towards transgender people slowly shift, topics such as FFS Surgery are more openly discussed.
+At the same time, the medical community is beginning to agree on the impact of having facial features more in line with gender identity on the wellbeing of trans women.

-What is Facial Feminization Surgery?
 Who gets facial feminization surgery?

 MOVE ARROWS SIDE TO SIDE TO SEE ALL BEFORE AND AFTER PHOTOS

-Define FFS: What procedures are included in facial feminization?
+What procedures are included in facial feminization?

-– Brow & Orbital reduction surgery
+– Brow and orbital reduction surgery

 – Jaw reduction and/or reshaping